agro23/beep-boop/README.md

   - Example Input: 1000
   - Example Output: Boop!

-* The program runs through a loop from to the input number applying the rules to the output <---
+* The program runs through a loop from to the input number applying the rules to the output
   - Example Input: 4
+  - Example Output:
+    * Beep!
+    * Boop!
+    * 2
-  - Example Output: Beep!
-Boop!
-2 I'm sorry, Dave.
+    * I'm sorry, Dave.
 I'm afraid I can't do that.
-4
+    * 4

-* Output results formatted to look nicer
+* Output results formatted to look nicer <---

 * TRAP INPUT FOR non-number CHARS to make only numbers allowed.

 * TRAP INPUT FOR non-integer numbers.

-* Refactor code
+* Refactor code and clean up code

-* Maybe make sure they're actually numbers (and not strings) being displayed.

 ## Setup/Installation Requirements